Pit-Storm/rl-pong/README.md

 ## Setup

-1. Python 3.8x
+1. Python 3.7x
-2. (optional) Create a virtualenv
+2. Create two virtualenvs: one for tf2 one for tf1
-3. `pip install -r requirements.txt`
+3. in virtualenv tf2: `pip install -r requirements.txt` and for tf1 `pip install -r requirements-tf1.txt`

 ## Run the code

-1. `jupyter notebook`
+Run `jupyter notebook` in the prefered env.
+Some code must be run from the terminal to work.